City Village – Coventry

 You will be liable for all bank and administration charges incurred by the Landlord for failed payments and will be expected to reimburse the Landlord for these charges upon demand.

-To check the dates your rent payments are due please log in to Downing Student Accommodation Hub to check your tenancy agreement for the due dates.
+To check the dates your rent payments are due please log in to Downing Student Accommodation Hub.

 - How do I change my payment details?